ShreyashMehta179/student_management/README.md

 # student_management
-This is the IOT based mini project.
+This is the javabased mini project.